 - Track the progress of your career goals

 - Take time to reevaluate and modify your goals as you go

-1. Find your personal motivation and self-discipline
+Step #1: Find your personal motivation and self-discipline

 Motivation is a fickle emotion that is very difficult to grasp.
-We hold the belief that everything we get done is because motivation strikes us at just the right time.
+We often believe that we can only get things done if motivation strikes us at just the right time.

 Did you know that you can create motivation, instead of waiting for it to come around?

-Here are just a handful of them:
+Here are just a handful of ways to motivate yourself: